Replacing My Boat's Steering System

 the helm.
 After doing some reading on

-than I expected.
+a hair easier than I expected.
 It took me roughly 3 hours to complete the installation.
-Here are a few pictures detailing the
+Here are a few pictures

 Disconnect the old steering cables from aft end of boat.
 Note that my steering system is a rack & pinion system.